brainboxdotcc/dpp-mysql/README.md

 * fmtlib
 * A C++ compiler capable of building D++ bots with coroutine support, if you want to use the asynchronous interface

-## Documentation

-All functions in the `db` namespace have Doxygen comment blocks.

 ## Using the wrapper

 ### Simple Queries